Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Certain overall cases

-\begin{remark} We emphasize that the condition $\ker(A) = {0}$ (or equivalently, $0 \notin \sigma(A) = \{\lambda_k(A)\}_{k\in \bbN}$) does not imply that the semigroup $\{e^{-t\,A}\}_{t\geq0}$ is \textit{bounded}.
-Similarly, assumption (i) in (b) does not guarantee that $U_A(t) \in \calL^{q}$ or that the semigroup is \textit{holomorphic}.
-It is important to note that, due to (\ref{3.13b}) and (\ref{3.14a}), we cannot relax the condition $\ker(A) = {0}$ in our proof. \ However, as a corollary, we can extend our arguments below for $q \in \bbN$ to real values of $q$ such that $q > p \geq 1$.
-In doing so, we demonstrate the existence of a \textit{fractional power} of the resolvent $(R_A(z))^{\,q}$. \end{remark}
+\begin{remark} The assumption (i) in (b) does not entail that $U_A(t) \in \calL^{q}$ or that the semigroup is {holomorphic}.
+It is important to note that, because of (\ref{3.13b}) and (\ref{3.14a}), we cannot relax the condition $\Ker(A) = \{0\}$ in our proof. \ However, as a corollary, we can extend our arguments below from $q \in \bbN$ to real values of $q$ such that $q > p \geq 1$.
+In doing so, we will establish the existence of a \textit{fractional power} of the resolvent $(R_A(z))^{\,q}$. \end{remark}